|Nutritional Guidelines (per serving)|

 Pork belly once considered scrap meat and relegated to the soup or cabbage pot, is now treated like royalty in trendy restaurants around the world.
 It's a fatty piece of meat, but when handled properly, it is delicious.

 This recipe for braised pork belly is from chef Donald Link of Cochon Restaurant in New Orleans.
 He and his partner, chef Stephen Stryjewski know their pork.
-In fact, the name of their restaurant is from the French and means "pig" in English, and that's what they specialize in.
+The name of their restaurant is from the French and means "pig" in English, and that's what they specialize in.

 - For the Dry Rub Marinade: